girOly/sav-r/docs/user_stories.md

 Back-end Implementation: Db Query Search

-Feature: Search Receipts
+Feature: Search Receipts by Category

-## User generated goals (Saving for Trip , New Car etc etc) (MVP)
+## User should be able to manually create Saving Goals

+As a User i want to be able to create and manage a specified goal for my Savings in order to personalize my saving goals

-Front-end Requirement:
+Front-end Requirement: Graphs, Title

-User Experience Implementation:
+User Experience Implementation: Create Goal form, Input Form, Delete Button, Edit Button, Save Button

-Back-end Implementation:
+Back-end Implementation: Budget Database

-Feature:
+Feature: User Goals

 ## Savings account with interest calculator (Stretch)